dataengineeringpilipinas/datahub/docs/index.md

 ---
 layout: home
 ---
-Welcome to the ***DEP Data Hub***, a community-driven platform hosting data projects and sources relevant to the Philippines.
+Welcome to the ***Data Engineering Pilipinas Data Hub***, a community-driven platform hosting data projects and sources relevant to the Philippines.
 We extend our heartfelt gratitude to all contributors whose efforts make this initiative possible and impactful.

 ## Community Contributions